External examiners' reports

 External examiners are full members of the Board of Examiners and, therefore, they are expected to attend and contribute to all Board meetings.
 External examiners should access samples of marked student work either via SurreyLearn or via alternative arrangements, as appropriate, and provide comments on individual modules prior to the Board of Examiners meetings.

-Please note that the Module comments form (docx), once completed, should be submitted BEFORE the Board of Examiners meeting to the relevant faculty Assessments and Awards team:
+Please note that the Module comments form (doc), once completed, should be submitted before the Board of Examiners meeting to the relevant faculty Assessments and Awards team: